MJoergen/nexys4ddr/dyoc/Episodes/ep23_-_Interrupt_Controller/README.md

 ### Interrupt handling
-The new file lib/irq.s provides a generic interrupt handler, fetching the specific interrupt handler from a jump table in lines 31-39.
+The new file lib/irq.s provides a generic interrupt handler, fetching the specific interrupt handler from a jump table in lines 26-34.
 This makes it possible for a running program to change the interrupt handler.
 Note that the default interrupt handlers are disabled, except for the timer interrupt.
 The allocation of interrupt numbers must match the bit ordering as given in fpga/comp.vhd.

-The interrupt service routine is expected to be very fast, and written entirely in assembly.
-It MUST preserve the contents of the 'A' and 'Y' registers.

 It is imperative that the interrupt service routines are very fast, and that they do not use any of the existing C routines.
 This is because the C runtime is not re-entrant.
 Therefore, the interrupt service routines are best handwritten entirely in assembly.
+Additionally, they MUST preserve the contents of the 'A' and 'Y' registers.

 The timer interrupt service routine in lib/timer\_isr.s maintains a two-byte seconds counter and a one-byte 0.01 second counter.